 If you have any questions about your health concerns and what modality or combination of modalities might work best for you, schedule a complimentary 15-minute phone call with us!
 Come to your first appointment feeling confident in your choice, and with as much understanding as possible about what to expect.

 We require all our clients to complete several forms in connection with your first visit, whether for acupuncture, herbal medicine, NAET, or energy medicine (including Reiki).

-Forms can be submitted electronically using the links in the automated reminder email you receive prior to your first appointment.
+All of the forms, with the exception of the Women’s Health Questionnaire, are to be submitted electronically using the links in the automated reminder email you receive from our scheduling system prior to your appointment.

-As an alternative, or when forms are needed again for subsequent visits, we provide them here.
-You may download, print, complete, and submit these electronically (scanned or photographed), or, if your appointment is in-person, bring the completed forms with you.
+For your reference, we have provided downloadable versions of all forms here.
+If for any reason you are unable to complete the forms electronically, you may download and submit these electronically (scanned or photographed), or, if your appointment is in-person, bring the completed forms with you.

 * Until further notice, we require all clients to complete the Pre-Visit COVID-19 form prior to every appointment.